LucasGdosR/snake-languages/eggeater/README.md

 # pa5
-Starter code for pa5

 Writeup here:
 https://ucsd-cse131-f19.github.io/pa5/pa5-open.pdf

-## Handin and Report
-To pa5-written, submit a PDF containing the following:

-•(10%) The concrete grammar of your language, pointing out and describing the new concrete syntax beyond Diamondback.
+The concrete grammar of your language, pointing out and describing the new concrete syntax beyond Diamondback.
 Graded on clarity and completeness (it’s clear what’s new, everything new is there) and if it’s accurately reflected by your parse implementation.

 > I added arrays and operations on them. "set" is overloaded, taking 2 arguments to set variables, and 3 arguments to set elements of arrays.
 >```